Home » Recipes » Main Dishes » Easy Zucchini Pizza Boats

 A close up of a zucchini pizza boat recipe on a platter

-With a handful of ingredients, you can turn your garden fresh zucchini into these quick and healthy Zucchini Pizza Boats.
-It’s all your favorite pizza flavors and toppings, with none of the carbs or calories!
-Keto and vegetarian friendly too!
+With a handful of ingredients and your favorite pizza toppings you can turn your garden fresh zucchini into these quick and delicious Zucchini Pizza Boats.

 Course Dinner, Lunch, Snack